 Once transferred back to the United States, Elliott quickly began physical therapy at Walter Reed Medical Center.
 After eight months of hard work, Elliott reached his goal of walking on a prosthetic without a cane.

 In the years following his injury, Elliott battled PTSD and addiction.
 After reaching his lowest point and getting into a car accident, he realized that the only way for him to recover was to give back.
 He immersed himself in getting involved in several nonprofits.
 He currently volunteers with POE in Action, an organization that offers assistance to homeless Veterans, and Amputee Blade Runners, a nonprofit that provides free running prosthetics for amputees.
 Elliott also hopes to help others in his professional life.
-He is currently working toward a master’s degree in orthotics and prosthetics at the University of West Florida.
+He is currently working toward a master’s degree in orthotics and prosthetics at the University of West Florida, with the goal to help other amputees, specifically children.
 An aspiring writer, Elliott is working on a book about the Veterans he met while recovering at Walter Reed.
 “I want to put stories out there that haven’t been told; the stories of those men and women whose lives have been changed forever,” he says.